 There are many ways of working with stakeholders and different ways may be relevant for different stakeholders at different times during the development process.
 Consultation may sometimes be appropriate, where a one-off meeting with a set of stakeholders helps developers to understand the context of the problem or the context in which the intervention would operate.
-Alternatively, the intervention may be designed closely with stakeholders using a co-production process, where stakeholders and developers generate ideas about potential interventions and make decisions together throughout the development process about its content, format, style and delivery.13 health Stakeholders’ views may also be obtained through qualitative interviews, surveys and stakeholder workshops, with methods tailored to the needs of each stakeholder.
-Innovative activities can be used to help engage stakeholders, for example creative sessions facilitated by a design specialistcould .
+Alternatively, the intervention may be designed closely with stakeholders using a co-production process, where stakeholders and developers generate ideas about potential interventions and make decisions together throughout the development process about its content, format, style and delivery.[12]
+This could involve a series of workshops and meetings to build relationships over time to facilitate understanding of the problem and generation of ideas for the new intervention.
+Co-production rather than consultation is likely to be important when buy-in is needed from a set of stakeholders to facilitate the feasibility, acceptability and engagement with the intervention, or the health problem or context is particularly complex.
+Stakeholders’ views may also be obtained through qualitative interviews, surveys and stakeholder workshops, with methods tailored to the needs of each stakeholder.
+Innovative activities can be used to help engage stakeholders, for example creative sessions facilitated by a design specialist might involve imagining what versions of the new intervention might look like if designed by various well known global manufacturers, or creating a patient persona to encourage participants to think through what an individual could think and experience when interacting with an intervention.
 As well as participating in developing the intervention, stakeholders can help to shape the intervention development process itself.
 Members of the public, patients and service users are key stakeholders and experts recommend planning to integrate their involvement into the intervention development process from the start.

 Bring together a team and establish decision making processes